-With early computer processors (e.g., 8088 and 80286) the processors were 16-bit processors, which means the processor were capable of working with 16-bit binary numbers (decimal number up to 65,535).
+With early computer processors (e.g., 8088 and 80286), the processors were 16-bit processors, which means the processors were capable of working with 16-bit binary numbers (decimal number up to 65,535).
 Anything larger and the computer would need to break up the number into smaller pieces.
-Later processors where 32-bit, which are capable of up to 32-bit binary numbers (decimal number up to 4,294,967,295).
+Later processors were 32-bit, which are capable of up to 32-bit binary numbers (decimal number up to 4,294,967,295).
 Today's computers are 64-bit, which are capable of up to 64-bit binary numbers (decimal number over 18 quintillion).

 Bits in color

-When working with colors and trying to determine the number of colors in a bit color depth, this can be calculated by 2 to the power of the bit color.
-In other words, an 8-bit color would be 2^8 = 256 colors.
+With colors, the bit color depth is calculated by 2 to the power of the bit color.
+In other words, an 8-bit color would be 2^8, which is 256 colors.

 Bit vs. other data measurements